-In this article I would like to give you a little inspiration, so that you too can make your own bread chips from stale bread in the future.
+In this article, I would like to give you a little inspiration so that you too can make your own bread potato chips from old bread in the future.

-Notice: Did you know that you can Do not feed ducks with bread may?
-In the linked article you will learn why the homemade bread chips are the environmentally friendly alternative!
+Notice: Did you know that you can Do not feed ducks with bread are allowed?
+In the linked article you can find out why homemade bread chips are the more environmentally friendly alternative!

 How to make bread chips from stale bread

-Basically, you really do not need many things.
-Nevertheless, I would like to explain to you in this recipe, of course, briefly what you need and how you can make the crispy bread chips ultimately yourself.
+Basically, you really don't need many things.
+However, in this recipe I would like to briefly explain what you need and how you can make the crispy bread potato chips yourself.

-You will need the following ingredients for your bread chips.
+You will need the following ingredients for your bread potato chips.

 - A stale bread or baguette